What programs lost when Step 2 CS disappeared, and what hasn't replaced it

 Most programs have defaulted to the tools they already had: faculty observation during clinical encounters, informal feedback from attendings, and the occasional standardized patient encounter if their simulation center can accommodate it.
 The problem is that workplace-based assessment depends heavily on the assessor's frame of reference.
 A 2023 study by Kogan, Conforti, and Holmboe in the Journal of Graduate Medical Education found that faculty often need explicit frame-of-reference training to discriminate reliably between learner performance levels, and that without it, direct observation produces inconsistent ratings.

-The math problem gets worse when you look at reliability.
-Research on communication assessment has shown that approximately 45 patient-completed assessments are needed to produce a highly reliable estimate of a single provider's communication skills (Holmboe et al., Assessing Interpersonal and Communication Skills, JGME 2021).
-Most programs collect 2-3 documented observations over the course of months.
-The gap between what's needed and what's actually happening is enormous.
+Research on communication assessment has shown that approximately 45 patient-completed assessments may be needed for a highly reliable estimate of one provider's communication skills (Holmboe et al., Assessing Interpersonal and Communication Skills, 2021).
+That finding comes from a specific assessment method and should not be treated as a universal threshold for every program.

 The USMLE's January 2021 announcement specifically mentioned the intention to develop innovative assessment approaches.
 Five years later, there is no new standardized exam, no unified clinical skills assessment framework, and no widely adopted replacement for what Step 2 CS provided.
 The various efforts by medical schools and professional organizations have produced guidelines and recommendations, but nothing that functions as a shared, standardized benchmark.